djalbat/necessary/README.md

 hostnameFromHost("http://site.com"); // returns "site.com"
 ```

-* The `queryStringFromParameters()` function takes a plain old JavaScript object `parameters` argument and returns the corresponding URL encoded query string.
+* The `queryStringFromQuery()` function takes a plain old JavaScript object `query` argument and returns the corresponding URL encoded query string.
 It uses the [`encodeURIComponent`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) to encode the names and values

 ```
-const parameters = {
+const query = {
   "name": "John Doe"
 };

-queryStringFromParameters(parameters); // returns John%20Doe
+queryStringFromQuery(query); // returns John%20Doe
 ```

-* The `urlFromHostURIAndParameters()` function takes `host` and `uri` string arguments together with a `parameters` plain old JavaScript object argument.
-It creates a query string from the `parameters` object and concatenates this with the two other arguments in oder to create a fully qualified HTTP URL.
+* The `urlFromHostURIAndQuery()` function takes `host` and `uri` string arguments together with a `query` plain old JavaScript object argument.
+It creates a query string from the `query` object and concatenates this with the two other arguments in oder to create a fully qualified HTTP URL.

 ```
 const host = "https://site.com",
       uri = "/user",
-      parameters = {
+      query = {
         "name": "John Doe"
       };

-urlFromHostURIAndParameters(host, uri, parameters); // returns "https://site.com/user?name=John%20Doe"
+urlFromHostURIAndQuery(host, uri, query); // returns "https://site.com/user?name=John%20Doe"
 ```

 Ideally the `host` argument should not include a trailing forward slash whereas `uri` arguments should always start with a leading forward slash.